 Flavored Greek yogurt 10–20g 5-9g 0-3g

-📌 Note: Always read the nutrition label — “healthy” flavored yogurts can be full of sugar.
+Note: Always read the nutrition label.
+Many “healthy” flavored yogurts are loaded with sugar.

-➡️ Serve with nuts and cinnamon as dessert
+• Serve with nuts and cinnamon as a dessert

-➡️ Use in baking low carb muffins or pancakes
+• Use it in baking low carb muffins or pancakes

 Scrambled eggs with vegetables on a plate